elastic/elastic-agent/docs/manifests/kustomize-autosharding/README.md

     kind: StatefulSet
 ```

-1. Update number of ReplicaSets in `kube-state-metrics/examples/autosharding/kustomization.yaml` and re-apply:
+5. Update the number of ReplicaSets in `kube-state-metrics/examples/autosharding/kustomization.yaml` and apply:

 ```bash
 kubectl apply -k .